The Volvo Ocean Race, Cardiff and sailing in Wales

 Cardiff was the 10th stop of the around the world race, which began on the 22nd October, with only two more stops to go.
 Competitors too, are from all over the globe and there is a Welshman included, Bleddyn Môn, who is racing for the Turn the Tide on Plastic team.
 They hope to raise awareness about the damage caused by plastic pollution in the world's seas and oceans and are conducting research.

 Cardiff Bay put on a great two week free festival from the 27th May, giving visitors opportunities to get involved with sailing and to enjoy the location and entertainment.
 There were free water sports activities, a racing experience, circus acts, musical performances and much much more!
 The in-port race (8th June) was won by the Dongfeng Race Team to close the gap on MAPFIRE, who lead the in-port series.
-On Sunday the ocean race set off from Cardiff heading to the penultimate stop in Gothenburg, Sweden and with MAPFIRE, the Dongfeng race team, and Team Brunel all separated by just a few points it really is race on.
+On Sunday the ocean race set off from Cardiff heading to the penultimate stop in Gothenburg, Sweden and with MAPFIRE, the Dongfeng race team, and Team Brunel were all separated by just a few points, before Dongfeng persevered in the last few miles of the final leg to win the title.

 It's more good news for sailing fans as the Extreme Sailing Series returns to Cardiff Bay from 24th to the 27th August.
 It's the UK's only stop and the last destination before the race continues in San Diego, USA.
 It's fast, action filled and packed with talented sportsmen and sportswomen.
 Read more on the Visit Wales site: